Talparo

 Talparo is a rural community in the Republic of Trinidad and Tobago.
 It is located in west-central Trinidad, and is administered by the Couva–Tabaquite–Talparo Regional Corporation.

 Religion

 Talparo, is A mainly Roman Catholic Village in the East of Trinidad (Trinidad and Tobago).

 Its Roman Catholic dominated population usually hold and attend church services on Sundays and observe Saturday as the Holy Sabbath.

 Entertainment

 For entertainment in this small village, people usually attend and host parties.

-There is also a park in this tiny village.
+There is also a park in this village.

 The folk in this village believe in the folklore of the Douen.